 Infrastructure Australia is managed by the Chief Executive Officer who reports to the Infrastructure Australia Board.
-The CEO is supported by an Executive Leadership team overseeing five key functions:
+The CEO is supported by an Executive Leadership team overseeing four key functions:

 - Policy and Research

 The Office of the CEO provides governance, engagement, logistical and administrative support to the CEO with the aim of enabling the position to engage effectively with key stakeholders and the Board.

 The Operations team is responsible for: